top of page

 Auditors assess the effectiveness of government programs, including the extent to which services are provided equitably.
 They verify information reported by management, determine compliance with laws, and investigate fraud, waste, and abuse.

-The Portland Auditor is responsible for ensuring that City government is accountable and transparent.
-It is an elected position so that it maintains independence from City government and answers to voters rather than City officials.
+The Portland City Auditor is responsible for ensuring that City government is accountable and transparent.
+The Auditor is an elected position so that it maintains independence from City government and answers to voters rather than City officials.
 These qualities allow auditors and audit organizations to approach their work objectively.

-The Portland Auditor’s Office provides a variety of services: Archives and Records Management, Council Clerk and Contracts, City Elections, Audit Services, Ombudsman, and Independent Police Review.
+The Auditor’s Office provides a variety of services: Archives & Records Management, Audit Services, Ombudsman, Elections, Campaign Finance & Lobbying Regulations, and Council Clerk.

 bottom of page